-Application of Rubber Fatigue Analysis with Endurica Software – an Endurica Master Training Course
+Application of Rubber Fatigue Analysis with Endurica Software – an Endurica Master Workshop

 Wield Endurica software to virtually evaluate fatigue performance and solve design issues at the concept stage.
 Attendees have returned to their firms and revolutionized their design processes by using the software to diagnose and solve fatigue issues.

-The key course for understanding and wielding the power of Endurica is now available virtually!
-Our live, online version of the Application of Rubber Fatigue Analysis with Endurica Software features live lectures and live exercises focused on Endurica’s workflow and software solutions.
-This course is a LIVE training event and a link to the presentation of each class will be made available to registrants for their reference/review.
+The key workshop for understanding and wielding the power of Endurica’s workflow is presented virtually with many great additions.
+Our workshop – the Application of Rubber Fatigue Analysis with Endurica Software – features live lectures and live exercises focused on Endurica’s workflow and software solutions.
+This workshop is a LIVE training event and a link to the presentation of each class will be made available to registrants for their reference/review.
 These links will be active for seven days after the class date so attendees will have time to make up classes they may not be able to attend live.
 This course will NOT be distributed or broadcast beyond this time period.